Program Category: PhD Programs

 The requirements listed below are special to this department and must be read in conjunction with the general requirements of the Graduate School.
 Students who have been admitted and who wish to obtain a detailed view of the sequence of tests, oral examinations, special options, and the like can consult the administrative coordinator in 704 Pupin or the Physics Department website.

 Three years of physics, with laboratory work, in fundamental college courses and a working knowledge of ordinary differential equations are required.
-All applicants are required to present the results of the Graduate Record Examination (GRE) subject test in physics as well as the GRE general test.
 Students who have not had sufficient laboratory experience have the opportunity to register for the laboratory course (PHYS G4051) in their first year of residence.

 A significant fraction of the research programs in the Department of Physics is conducted in the Pupin Physics Laboratories on the Morningside campus.